- Home »

 - Strengthen the region as a center for architecture, arts and culture

 Beyond grantmaking in these areas, the Community Foundation also acts as a community leader and convener to address specific pressing needs in our region.
 Efforts here have resulted in significant improvements in childhood literacy rates, a coordinated collaborative of more than 150 environmental organizations resulting in implementation of a regional agenda for the environment, the elimination of lead poisoning risks for hundreds of at-risk children and the creation of a funding collaborative dedicated to strengthening the mid-sized arts and cultural organizations that anchor our community.

 The Community Foundation for Greater Buffalo has been accredited with National Standards for U.S. Community Foundations® for operational quality, client service and accountability in the community foundation sector.

-The National Standards Seal by our name indicates official confirmation from the Council on Foundations that we have met the most rigorous standards in philanthropy.
+The National Standards Seal indicates official confirmation from the Council on Foundations that we have met the most rigorous standards in philanthropy.
 It affirms our commitment to financial security, transparency and accountability.
 It says our grantmaking includes an open, competitive process designed to address the changing needs of our community.
-The National Standards Seal also confirms our history of honoring clients’ wishes—to support the arts, cultivate gardens, save endangered species, cure illness, expand literacy, feed children—and support countless other important causes.
+The National Standards Seal also confirms our history of honoring clients’ wishes — to support the arts, increase racial/ethnic equity, leverage significant natural resources, improve educational achievement for children — and support countless other important causes.